 - Fill out the Account Code, Description, and Bank Account fields.
 Select whether the bank account is the default account by checking the Default checkbox and check the Active checkbox if the account is still in active use.

-- If you plan to reconcile with the accounts through Crimson, enter the Begin Bal and Begin Date for the account so that the accurate balances will appear on the Financial Summary dashboard.
+- If you plan to reconcile with the accounts through Julep, enter the Begin Bal and Begin Date for the account so that the accurate balances will appear on the Financial Summary dashboard.

 - Click Save when done.